Spas in Budapest

 Budapest has carried the title of “Spa City” since 1934.
-It has 118 natural and artificial springs, from which flow 70 million liters of hot thermal spring water (between 68°F and 176°F - 20°C and 80°C) every day.
+It has 118 natural and artificial springs, from which flow 70 million litres of hot thermal spring water (between 68°F and 176°F - 20°C and 80°C) every day.

 ‘Taking the waters’ became very popular at the beginning of the twentieth century to treat various illnesses, but Budapest’s thermal baths have been open since the Roman Empire.
 During the Turkish occupation, between 1541 and 1686, certain renowned spas were built, many of which still exist to this day.